ohata-toast/CDN/en/api-guide-v2.0.md

 | distributions[0].callback.httpMethod   | String  | Required      |        | GET/POST/PUT                | HTTP method of callback                                           |
 | distributions[0].callback.url          | String  | Required      |        | Up to 1024 characters                 | Callback URL                                                     |

+- The default value of forwardHostHeader is REQUEST_HOST_HEADER if domainAlias is set, or ORIGIN_HOSTNAME otherwise.